 Dysprosium: Atomic weight 66.
 Used in magnets and lasers.

 Erbium: Atomic weight 68.
 Used in steel alloyed with vanadium, as well as in lasers.

 Thulium: Atomic weight 69.
 Used in portable x-ray equipment.

 Ytterbium: Atomic weight 70.
 Used in infrared lasers.
-Also, works as a great chemical reducer.
+Also, works as an excellent chemical reducer.